matrix-org/matrix.org/content/docs/communities/_index.md

-Finally, if you get your own Matrix instance, you can deploy your own bridges too and you should see a general improvement in performance over matrix.org which can sometimes feel a little crowded.
-More information in the dedicated section below.
+Finally, if you get your own Matrix instance, you can deploy your own bridges too and you should see a general improvement in performance over matrix.org which can sometimes be a bit busy.
+More information in the [dedicated section](/docs/communities/switching-providers/).